List of banks in Hong Kong: Deposit-taking companies

 Deposit-taking companies are mostly owned by, or associated with, banks.
 These companies engage in specialised activities, such as consumer finance and securities business.
 They may take deposits of HK$100,000 or above with an original term of maturity of at least three months.
-As of 30 September 2023, all deposit-taking companies are incorporated in Hong Kong:
+According to the Register of Authorized Institutions and Local Representative Offices disclosed by the Hong Kong Monetary Authority (HKMA), there were a total of 11 deposit-taking companies as of November 30, 2025.